jezzsantos/saastack/README.md

 ## Want it to scale?

-What happens when the performance of this modular monolith requires that you MUST scale it out, and break it into independently deployable pieces?
+What happens when the performance of this modular monolith requires that you MUST scale it out and break it into independently deployable pieces?

-> Remember: No business can afford the expense for you to re-write your product, - so forget that idea!
+> Remember: No business can afford the expense of waiting for you to re-write your product, so forget that idea!

 This codebase has been explicitly designed so that you can split it up and deploy its various modules into separate deployable units as you see fit (when your product is ready for that).